 This post may contain affiliate links.
-If you click and buy then I may make a small profit.
-I believe these things will make our lives better.
-No spam or scams or anything harmful.
 You can read my Disclaimer for more information.

 Betty White- actress, comedian, pioneer… There is so much we can say about this woman.
 There is many more we can learn.

 Today, we are exploring Betty White .
 It was just 17days (Dec 31) before her 100th birthday (Jan 17th) that she went with God.
 A cherry on top of another sucky year.
 We are not here to dwell on her death, we are here to celebrate her life.